---

 ## Where to Start

-Pull up Cost Explorer, filter by service to RDS, and group by tag or instance ID.
-Sort by cost.
-Your top three or four non-production databases are where the money is.
+Open Cost Explorer, filter to RDS, group by tag or instance ID, and sort by cost.
+Your top few non-production databases are where the money is hiding.
+Park those first, then leave it alone and watch the bill for a month before you expand.

-The first RDS instance you schedule pays for whatever tool you use to schedule it.
-Everything after that is pure savings.
+The first instance you schedule already pays for whatever tool you used to schedule it.
+After that it is just savings.